 “I think men have it easier, because after all their choices are limited to shirts, trousers and suits.
 Of course the way these clothes fit and overall grooming definitely make a difference even for men.
 However, I’d say that women always have more to worry about what they should wear – Indian or Western, accessories, the length of the skirt, whether the clothes are too tight or too loose, etc.” says Radhika.

-While it may be fun to have numerous options to choose from, it can also create confusion.
+While it may be fun to have numerous options to choose when it comes to office wear for women, it can also create confusion.
 Western formals are being increasingly used at the workplace, but many working women in India still wear salwar kameez and saris to work.

 “The dress code at the office is strictly churidar kurtas, collared shirts and trousers or saris.
 I usually wear collared kurtas along with minimum accessories.
 The hairdo also plays a role in helping you look professional,” says Anne Paul*, 33, Manager of an outsourcing company in Cochin.